 I tried accessing google.com and as you can see, we are able to access the internet from the client side as well.

 Let me connect another client and see if it works the same way.

-I have a Linux mint that I have installed on the VirtualBox, I have already changed the interface to a host-only adapter as well just like the Ubuntu.
-So the Linux mint will act as a LAN side machine for the firewall.
+I have a Linux mint that I have installed on the VirtualBox.
+I have already changed the interface to an internal network as well.
+Just like Ubuntu, the Linux mint will act as a LAN side machine for the firewall.

 As you can see, I got the next IP address from the DHCP scope.